rickyrauch/Balloons.IO/README.md

 Point your browser to `http://127.0.0.1:6789` (You can also change the port from 'config.json')

-Balloons uses [PassportJS](http://passportjs.org) for authentication with Twitter.
-For now, this is the only authentication method we provide.
+Balloons uses [PassportJS](http://passportjs.org) for authentication with Twitter and Facebook.

 Enjoy!

 ## License